w-yeehong/tp/docs/DeveloperGuide.md

 * `initRoomCommand` - Initializes the number of rooms in **Covigent** app.
 * `listRoomCommand` - Lists all the rooms in **Covigent** app.
-* `editRoomCommand` - Allocates a patient to a room or edits an existing room in the application.
+* `AllocateRoomCommand` - Allocates a patient to a room.
 * `searchRoomCommand` - Searches for the room with the specified room number.
 * `findEmptyRoomCommand` - Finds an empty room with the lowest room number.